EN FR DE

 Pilot Project: Chemistry for Primary Schools

-The purpose of the R&D –pilot project is to find out how the primary school pupils explain some concepts of chemistry.
-The pilot project evaluates the accomplishment of the aims of the Science Centre Heureka’s Children’s Laboratory.
-The purpose of is also to describe and develop how the pupils experience working in the laboratory under guidance.
-Secondly, the project is also aiming to get information about different types of motivation and their appearance in science centre learning.
+The purpose of the R&D –pilot project was to find out how the primary school pupils explain some concepts of chemistry.
+The pilot project evaluated the accomplishment of the aims of the Science Centre Heureka’s Children’s Laboratory.
+The purpose was also to describe and develop how the pupils experience working in the laboratory under guidance.
+Secondly, the project also aimed to get information about different types of motivation and their appearance in science centre learning.

 The multidiscipline contents of modern science centre exhibitions are large and unique.
 This content is a reliable learning source – most of informal learning sources are not valid for schools.
-The main target group of the project are schools, both pupils and teachers.
-The goal is to use modern, interactive science laboratories and exhibitions combining the best practices of informal learning and formal education.
-The network will create new science education solutions.
+The main target group of the project were schools, both pupils and teachers.
+The goal was to use modern, interactive science laboratories and exhibitions combining the best practices of informal learning and formal education.

-The goal of this project is to create science education materials by providing the best content already tested in science centres.
-Access to the results of this project will be disseminated on free-ware basis.
-The project will develop new strategies in the form of hand-books, directories and guides to spread best practices within the use of science centres.
-The main focus is on web-based services.
+The goal of this project was to create science education materials by providing the best content already tested in science centres.
+Access to the results of this project is disseminated on free-ware basis.
+The project developed new strategies in the form of hand-books, directories and guides to spread best practices within the use of science centres.
+The main focus was on web-based services.

-The exhibits convey to visitors a modern picture of chemistry as a science and an industry, without which our lives would be much more disagreeable, difficult and dangerous.
+The exhibits conveyed to visitors a modern picture of chemistry as a science and an industry, without which our lives would be much more disagreeable, difficult and dangerous.

 Target age group